Dog Dewclaw Injuries: Everything You Need to Know

 Overgrown dewclaws

-Luckily, all it takes to fix overgrown dog dewclaws is a good pair of nail clippers and getting comfortable with the simple practice of regular nail trimming.
-The quick of the nail grows as the nail grows, so pet parents must be careful when trimming overgrown dewclaws, and only trim small pieces away at a time.
+The quick of the nail grows as the nail grows.
+So be very careful when trimming overgrown dewclaws, and only trim small pieces away at a time.
 With regular trimmings, the quick will eventually recede.
-(Check out our step-by-step tutorial on How to Use Dog Nail Clippers here.)
+(Check out our step-by-step tutorial on How to Use Dog Nail Clippers here for help keeping dog toenails, including dewclaws, in check.)

 Ingrown dewclaws

 Your veterinarian will carefully trim the ingrown dewclaw, clean the wound, and may also apply a bandage for a few days.
 Additionally, your dog will need pain relief medication as well as antibiotics.
-It’s a good idea to have your dog wear an e-collar for a week or two while the wound is healing to prevent them from licking the wound, which can delay healing and cause infection.
+It’s a good idea to have your dog wear an e-collar for a week or two while the wound is healing.
+Licking the wound can delay healing and cause infection.

 Infected dewclaws

 Treatment will vary based on the underlying cause of your dog’s dewclaw infection.
-Most treatment plans will include oral anti-inflammatory medications, oral antibiotics and/or antifungals, and paw soaks.
+Most treatment plans will include:

 General Cost to Treat Dewclaw Injuries